giaBINF/Single-Cell-RNA-Seq/README.md

 Significance was defined as adjusted p < 0.05 and |log₂FC| > 1.
 Over-representation analysis (ORA) and gene set enrichment analysis (GSEA) were performed using clusterProfiler¹⁰ with GO:BP terms and the `org.Mm.eg.db` annotation database,14 restricting gene sets to 10–500 genes to exclude poorly defined or overly broad pathways.

 ## Results
-The Seurat object contained 156,572 cells across 25,129 genes.
-Quality control filtering based on gene count (200 to 6,000) and mitochondrial content (<20%) removed only 27 cells, indicating prior preprocessing (Figure 1).
-The remaining 156,545 cells were distributed across tissue regions (RM: 67,171; OM: 63,656; LNG: 25,745) and time points (Naive: 30,354; D02: 40,148; D05: 26,344; D08: 29,523; D14: 30,203), consistent with the experimental design.
-Approximately 36% of cells lacked mouse identity assignments but were evenly distributed across conditions.
+The dataset contained 156,572 cells across 25,129 genes.
+Filtering by gene count (200–6,000) and mitochondrial content (<20%) retained 156,545 cells.
+QC metrics were consistent across all five time points, with the majority of cells exhibiting mitochondrial fractions below 5% (Figure 1).

 <p align="center">
   <img src="figures/01_qc_violin-1.png" width="80%">
 </p>
 <p align="center">
   <em><strong>Figure 1.</strong> Violin plots of quality control metrics across time points.
 Distributions of detected genes (nFeature_RNA), total UMI counts (nCount_RNA), and mitochondrial gene percentage (percent.mt) are shown for each condition (D02, D05, D08, D14, naive).
-The width of each violin reflects the density of cells at a given value.
-Consistent distributions across time points indicate stable data quality following preprocessing and filtering.</em>
+The width of each violin reflects the density of cells at a given value.</em>
 </p>

-Clustering identified 28 transcriptionally distinct populations.
-UMAP revealed clear separation between immune, epithelial, and olfactory cell populations (Figure 2).
-Tissue-specific patterns were observed, with olfactory sensory neurons restricted to the OM and epithelial populations enriched in RM and LNG (Figure 3).
-Immune populations, particularly neutrophils and macrophages, expanded at later time points (D05 to D08), while structural populations remained stable (Figure 4).
-No batch effects were observed, as cells from different conditions were well intermixed within clusters.
+Clustering at resolution 0.3 identified 28 clusters.
+UMAP visualization showed clear separation between immune, epithelial, olfactory, and stromal populations (Figure 2).
+Splitting by tissue type revealed tissue-restricted populations, with olfactory sensory neurons appearing exclusively in OM samples (Figure 3).
+Splitting by time point showed expansion of immune cell clusters at D05–D08 (Figure 4).
+Cells from different time points and samples were intermixed within clusters, indicating no observable batch effects.

 <p align="center">
   <img src="figures/06_umap_by_tissue-1.png" width="90%">